bevyengine/rfcs/rfcs/35-stages_are_labels.md

 Now, to answer the question:

 - Commands require exclusive mutable world access, so sync points can only exist in series.
-- Transitions, by convention, can't happen in parallel either since the executor can only have one state at a time.
+- Transitions, by convention, can't happen in parallel either since the executor can only be in one state at a time.
 - Bevy respects plugin privacy rules and does not allow users to freely dissect imported stages.

 Hypothetically, if Bevy knew that some commands would never affect certain archetypes, it could scope the world access appropriately and run other systems in parallel.
 However, that would require (1) a much more verbose API for specifying exact system side effects and relationships and (2) hard-coding many more special cases into the schedule builder.